chesahkalu/azure_administrator/compute.md

     * **Fault Domain**: A fault domain is a group of virtual machines that share a common power source and network switch.
 By default, the VMs in an availability set are separated across up to `3` fault domains for Resource Manager deployments (two fault domains for classic deployments).
 This configuration ensures that the VMs are isolated from each other when it comes to power and networking.

     * **Update Domain**: An update domain is a group of virtual machines that can be rebooted at the same time.
 When more than one update domain is configured, the virtual machines in one update domain are rebooted while the virtual machines in the other update domains remain running.
 This configuration ensures that the VMs are isolated from each other when it comes to planned maintenance events.
-By default, five update domains are assigned to the VMs in an availability set and can be increased to a maximum of `20`.
+By default, `5` update domains are assigned to the VMs in an availability set and can be increased to a maximum of `20`.

 - **Availability Zones**: Availability Zones are unique physical locations within an Azure region.
 Each zone is made up of one or more datacenters equipped with independent power, cooling, and networking.
 Availability Zones allow you to run mission-critical applications with high availability and low-latency replication.
 If one zone is compromised, the other zones are unaffected.
 By using Availability Zones, you can protect your applications and data from datacenter failures.
 Availability Zones are used for high availability and disaster recovery. `Zone-redundant services` replicate your applications and data across availability zones to protect against single-points-of-failure.